Cambridge Scientific Abstracts

-CSA (formerly Cambridge Scientific Abstracts) was a division of Cambridge Information Group and provider of online databases, based in Bethesda, Maryland before merging with ProQuest of Ann Arbor, Michigan in 2007.
+Cambridge Scientific Abstracts (later simply CSA) was a division of Cambridge Information Group and provider of online databases, based in Bethesda, Maryland, before merging with ProQuest of Ann Arbor, Michigan, in 2007.
 CSA hosted databases of abstracts and developed taxonomic indexing of scholarly articles.
 These databases were hosted on the CSA Illumina platform and were available alongside add-on products like CSA Illustrata (deep-indexing of tables and figures).
 The company produced numerous bibliographic databases in different fields of the arts and humanities, natural and social sciences, and technology.

 Thus, coverage included materials science, environmental sciences and pollution management, biological sciences, aquatic sciences and fisheries, biotechnology, engineering, computer science, sociology, linguistics, and other areas.

 Aluminium Industry Abstracts

 Aluminium Industry Abstracts (AIA) was formerly known as World Aluminum Abstracts (WAA).
 Topical coverage in the technical literature includes aluminum, production processes, products, applications, and business applications.
 Coverage of the sources include periodicals, technical reports, conference proceedings, patents, trade journals, press releases, and books.